killthebuddh4/gadfly-go/README.md

 be sorted after the second, and `0` if the values are equal.
 The cloned (sorted) array is returned.

-`segment array number number end`
+`array.segment array number number end`

 Clones the array and returns a new array whose values are the values of the cloned array between the first index and the second index (exclusive).
 The cloned array is returned.

-`splice array number array end`
+`array.splice array number array end`

 Clones the first array and divides it in half at the index of the number.
 It appends the values of the second array to the first half, and then appends the second half to the result.
 The result is returned.

-### Records
+### Maps

-`record (string expression)* end`
+`map (string expression)* end`

-Creates a record whose keys are the strings and whose values are the values of the expressions.
-The record is returned.
+Creates a map whose keys are the strings and whose values are the values of the expressions.
+The map is returned.

-`read record string end`
+`map.read map string end`

-The value of the record at the key of the string is returned.
+The value of the map at the key of the string is returned.

-`write record string expression end`
+`map.write map string expression end`

-Clones the record and sets the value at the key of the string to the value of the expression.
-The cloned record is returned.
+Clones the map and sets the value at the key of the string to the value of the expression.
+The cloned map is returned.

-`delete record array end`
+`map.delete map array end`

 The array is an array of strings.
-Clones the record and deletes the keys of the strings from the cloned record.
-The cloned record is returned.
+Clones the map and deletes the keys of the strings from the cloned map.
+The cloned map is returned.

-`extract record array end`
+`map.extract map array end`

 The array is an array of strings.
-Returns a record whose keys are the keys of the strings and whose values are the values of the keys of the strings in the record.
-The new record is returned.
+Returns a map whose keys are the keys of the strings and whose values are the values of the keys of the strings in the map.
+The new map is returned.

-`merge record record end`
+`map.merge map map end`

-Clones the first record and then for each kv pair in the second record, sets the value of the cloned record at the key of the kv pair to the value of the kv pair.
-Returns the cloned record.
+Clones the first map and then for each kv pair in the second map, sets the value of the cloned map at the key of the kv pair to the value of the kv pair.
+Returns the cloned map.

-`keys record end`
+`map.keys map end`

-An array whose values are the keys of the record is returned.
+An array whose values are the keys of the map is returned.

-`values record end`
+`map.values map end`

-An array whose values are the values of the record is returned.
+An array whose values are the values of the map is returned.

 ### Strings

-__TODO__

-- [ ] regular expression engine

 `split string end`